Gurnelius/pyspark/README.md

 # PySpark Exercise

-This is an exercise for Big Data Fundamentals With PySpark.
+This is an assignment for Big Data Fundamentals With PySpark course by [Omdena](https://www.omdena.com).